Izuchukwu117/Data-Cleaning-of-FIFA-Dataset/README.md

 # Data-Cleaning-of-FIFA-Dataset
 Data was gotten from from Kaggle with the link: https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring

-Here is the link to a class on Google Meet where I was invited to share tutor fellow data analysts on data cleaning with Power Query: https://drive.google.com/file/d/1Qcuo4eFSsnKBp2YGUVO7QvYQQNHB39I4/view?usp=share_link
+Here is the link to a class on Google Meet where I was invited to tutor fellow data analysts on data cleaning with Power Query: https://drive.google.com/file/d/1Qcuo4eFSsnKBp2YGUVO7QvYQQNHB39I4/view?usp=share_link

 Data cleaning was carried out as part of the data cleaning challenge using Power Query Editor in Microsoft Excel.
 This works with the use of M programming language which has been extracted and saved as 'M language Editor' in text format.